 This recipe, one of the oldest ones on this website, is one of my aunt's signature dishes.
 It is easy to make even for a beginner and so good that all these years later I have never felt the urge to change it.

-Beef Biryani Ingredient Tips
+Ingredients for Beef Biryani

 First up we have the ones for the "korma" or biryani masala and then secondly we have the rice and layering ingredients.
 Read on for some key ingredient tips.